malishav/OSCOAP/draft-selander-ace-object-security.md

     * the Transaction Identifier (Tid) of the associated CoAP request, if the message is a CoAP response (see {{sec-context-section}}), and

-    * the MAC of the message containing the previous block in the sequence, as enumerated by Block1 in the case of a request and Block2 in the case of a response; if the message is fragmented using a block option {{I-D.ietf-core-block}}.
+    * the MAC of the message containing the previous block in the sequence, as enumerated by Block1 in the case of a request and Block2 in the case of a response, if the message is fragmented using a block option {{I-D.ietf-core-block}}.

 ~~~~~~~~~~~
  0                   1                   2                   3